top of page

 But, I was talking about omission.
 If a traveller knows that a travel warning has been issued for a particular place and chooses to go ahead, so be it.
 What is more worrying is that a majority of travellers do not know what are travel warnings and how they can affect their travels.

 Some people (whom I know) actually planned trips to a certain city that got bombed less than 2 weeks prior and the suspects were still at large.
 They did not read the news, so they are unaware of it, and headed to potential dangers without travel insurance.
-Most people will not protect themselves until they see the dangers, but it will be too late by then.
+As a matter of fact, Most people will not protect themselves until they see the dangers, but it will be too late by then.
 Not that mishaps will definitely happen, but the rationale is to travel safe and with piece of mind before enjoyment.

 Do read news regularly to know what is going on around the world or search for travel safety articles related to your travel destination.
 And, don't go on trips without travel insurance, unless you can afford any unexpected financial losses.

-Take the above factors into considerations when planning and minimise disappointments on your next trip.
-There are only 3 things to research on.
-Travel smart and travel safe!
+Take the above factors into considerations when planning a trip to minimise disappointments.
+There are just 3 things to research on.

-131 views0 comments
+146 views0 comments

 bottom of page